 available) and check it regularly.

-As a service to you, the property owner, Innovative Dehumidifier Systems can test your indoor relative humidity professionally and provide you with the best solution available.
+As a service to you, the property owner, Innovative Dehumidifier Systems, creator of the IW25 dehumidifier, can measure indoor humidity professionally and provide you with the best solution available.
 Contact us today for more information.